MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v2.2.0/New-AzureRMAutomationConnection.md

 ```

 ## DESCRIPTION
-The **New-AzureRmAutomationConnection** cmdlet creates a connection in azure_2 Automation.
+The **New-AzureRmAutomationConnection** cmdlet creates a connection in Azure Automation.

 ## EXAMPLES